ONSdigital/dp-deployer/DEPLOYING.md

 Deploying apps
 ==============

+TODO: Bring this documentation in lne with https://github.com/ONSdigital/dp-configs/blob/master/manifests/README.md

 In order to deploy an app into an environment using dp-deployer an accompanying .yml file is needed.
-The .yml files to be used are the manifests in [dp-configs](https://github.com/ONSdigital/dp-configs/tree/master/manifests)
+The .yml files to be used are the manifests in [dp-configs](https://github.com/ONSdigital/dp-configs/tree/master/manifests).
+See zebedee-reader and dp-dataset-exporter manifest files for examples of Java and Go yml.

 Full Example .yml
 ------------